Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 What Is the Feynman Technique?

-Have you ever had a teacher or coworker who spoke in only technical terms, or would explain things with language that was really challenging to understand?
-You probably weren't able to learn much from that person because you could hardly follow what they were saying.
+Have you ever had a teacher or coworker who spoke only technical terms or would explain things with language that was challenging to understand?
+You probably couldn't learn much from that person because you could hardly follow their words.

 “If you can’t explain it simply, you don’t understand it well enough.”

-This means that if you are able to explain a complex concept in simple terms, you have a good understanding of the concept at hand.
+This means that if you can explain a complex concept in simple terms, you have a good understanding of the concept at hand.

-The Feynman Technique is the perfect strategy for learning something new, deepening your understanding of a concept, enhancing your recall of certain ideas, or reviewing for tests.
+The Feynman Technique is the perfect strategy for learning something new, deepening your understanding of a concept, enhancing recall of specific ideas, or reviewing for tests.

-This mental model was named after the Nobel prize-winning physicist Richard Feynman, who was recognized as someone who could clearly explain complex topics in a way that everybody—even those without degrees in the sciences—could understand.
+This mental model was named after the Nobel prize-winning physicist Richard Feynman, who was recognized as someone who could clearly explain complex topics in a way that everybody—even those without science degrees—could understand.

 He was able to take the mystery out of complex scientific principles.
 Feynman was also named “The Smartest Man in the World” by Omni magazine in 1979.

-While studying at Princeton, Feynman began recording and connecting the information he knew with the things that he either didn't know or didn't understand.
-In the end, he had a complete notebook of topics and subjects that he had disassembled, translated, reassembled, and written down in simple terms.
+While studying at Princeton, Feynman began recording and connecting the information he knew with the things he either didn't know or didn't understand.
+Ultimately, he had a complete notebook of topics and subjects that he had disassembled, translated, reassembled, and written down in simple terms.

-Although the technique was used by a physicist, that doesn’t mean that it is impossible for others to utilize the Feynman Technique as an effective tool for learning faster.
+Although a physicist used the technique, that doesn’t mean that others can't utilize the Feynman Technique as an effective tool for learning faster.
 Anyone can use this technique to:

-This learning strategy is effective for quickly learning both technical and non-technical concepts, and is summarized in four succinct steps.
+This learning strategy is effective for quickly learning technical and non-technical concepts and is summarized in four succinct steps.

 What Are the Benefits of the Feynman Technique?